About

 Lake Gordon, Tasmania.

-On the tech side I mainly write about Software Delivery.
-Through my experience in the industry I’ve come to believe that how we go about writing, testing, and shipping our software is the most important thing about the software.
+On the tech side I primarily write about Software Delivery – how we go about writing, testing, and ship software.
 Making our systems easy to change and easy to ship is more important than meeting the design or intent of what it was designed for.
-Most recently I’ve spent two years working at a Big Tech company in the Engineering Experience and Software Delivery enablement space.
 Software Delivery is made of up of computer systems and team practices.
-Across my work I’ve seen seen thousands of systems, and seen patterns emerge in the practice and tactics teams use to either delivery high quality code at a high velocity, or quality code at a low velocity.
-If you’re interested in reading more Delivery Driven Development captures my philosophy, and the DevOps tag lists posts on similar topics.
+Across my work I’ve seen seen hundreds of real-world systems, and seen patterns emerge in the practice and tactics teams use to either delivery high quality code at a high velocity, through to code at a velocity.
+Delivery Driven Development captures my philosophy, and the DevOps tag lists posts on similar topics.

 Time and place